 The achievement of the specific targets is influenced by a number of factors outside the Corporation's control, such as the frequency at which relevant positions become vacant and the availability of appropriately-skilled candidates, in light of Bombardier's current circumstances and needs.
-Although the targets set for January 1, 2018 were not achieved, progress has been made towards the achievement of these targets since the implementation of the policy, as the percentages representing the numbers of women in management positions and women on the Board of Directors have increased from 17.8% to 19.4%, and 20% to 28.6% (assuming the election of the 14 proposed nominees at the Meeting), respectively.
-The CGNC and HRCC will continue to monitor the implementation of the policy, with a view to achieving the objectives of the policy.
+The CGNC and HRCC will continue to monitor the implementation of the policy, with a view to achieving, or to continue to satisfy, as applicable, the objectives of the policy.

-In consultation with the Chairman of the Board of Directors, the CGNC, composed entirely of independent directors, develops, reviews and monitors appropriate selection criteria for Board of Directors membership that strive to attain a diversity of competencies, gender, personal qualities, geographical representation, business background, cultural background, experience, overall expertise and financial competency, taking into account Bombardier's circumstances and needs.
+When assessing the composition of the Board of Directors or identifying suitable candidates for appointment or re-election to the Board of Directors, the CGNC, composed entirely of independent directors, considers candidates on merit against objective criteria having due regard to the benefit of diversity and the needs of the Board of Directors.
+In consultation with the Chairman of the Board of Directors, the CGNC develops, reviews and monitors appropriate selection criteria for Board of Directors membership that strive to attain a diversity of competencies, gender, personal qualities, geographical representation, business background, cultural background, experience, age, overall expertise and financial competency, taking into account Bombardier's circumstances and needs.